infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 # Restoration/Family Reintegration

-## Legal and Policy Frameworks on Restoration
+## Global Legal and Policy Frameworks on Restoration
 [^2]
 According to a document that outlines the guidelines for reintegration of children to families, these guidelines are based on
 * The UN Convention on the Rights of the Child (UNCRC) (UN 1989);